Flyzeh/AdventOfCode/README.md

 # 🐍 My Advent of Code solutions 📅

-As a personal challenge, I'm trying to solve every Advent of Code problem in Python.
+As a personal challenge, I'm trying to solve every Advent of Code problem in Python or Java.

 ## Progress Tracking